Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace a sturdily asymmetric symbol, your work begins to pulse as if striving to break free.
 Make a Prowess attack against a creature of your choice within range.
 If you hit:

 - **1 essence:** Deal 2d6 + 2 \* Presence air damage.
 - **2 essence:** Deal 3d6 + 3 \* Presence air damage.